shadowga/website/_docs/1/d-punishment.md

 If your ban message does not state that the ban was temporary, you may be suspended.
 You cannot appeal a suspension.
 The actual form is [here](https://shadowga.typeform.com/to/fE4jeV).

-## Suspension
-The status of being suspended can be given to any member that breaks the rules to a point where banning them is ineffective.
-Members can be suspended by Executives or the Server Owner if they are petitioned to do so by another administrator.
-Here are the penalties of suspension:

-* You are banned from the server, meaning you can never join again.
-If you bypass this, you will remain under suspension.
-* Your forum account is disabled, stripping you of all forum permissions.
-* Depending on how severe the crime is, you may be banned from visiting the website.
-* You may keep your guild membership as a form of emergency contact under circumstances.
-* If the crime is unlawful, such as threatening harm to yourself or others, your location and known alias will be forwarded to local authorities.

-Depending on how severe the reason is, a member can be suspended indefinitely or for a fixed time.
-Indefinite suspensions cannot be appealed, have no end date, and can only be revoked under unusual circumstances.
-Members can't appeal fixed suspensions either but they have an expiration date.
-In most cases fixed suspensions won't be for longer than a month unless decided otherwise.

 ## Reporting
 To call the attention of an administrator, you can use the `/report <player> <reason>` command.
 If there aren't any admins on or the in-game feature just isn't cutting it, you can still help out.